A FILM BY

 A brief look into a changing paradise

-In Amed, a coastal village in Bali, five children train for a pickleball tournament as the sport begins to take root in Indonesia.
+In Amed, a quiet coastal village in Bali, five children gather around a pickleball court.

 INTIMATE CINEMATOGRAPHY